ispstiima/S3CavVineyardDataset/README.md

 Labeled images are already divided into training and test sets to produce results comparable with the refencences [1], [2], and [3].
 Two annotation strategies have been followed to produce two sets of labels:
--	2020 - Object detection: all pixels belonging to the grapevine bunches and leaves are labeled with the highest priority vs. the other classes.
+-	Bunch/leaves-detection-oriented (BLDO): all pixels belonging to the grapevine bunches and leaves are labeled with the highest priority vs. the other classes.
 This dataset is used in [1], [2], and [3] and well-applies for targets of yield estimation and/or biomass monitoring;lines);
--	2022 - Object segmentation: images are labeled assuming that all classes have the same relevance.Labeling is performed to segment what eyes can see.
+-	Object-segmentation-oriented (OSO): images are labeled assuming that all classes have the same relevance.Labeling is performed to segment what eyes can see.
 This dataset is used in [3].

 ## Acknowledgments
 This work is funded by the project S3-CAV "Simultaneous Safety and Surveying for Collaborative Agricultural Vehicles", ERA-NET ICT-AGRI2 (Grant No. 29839).